Planet Her: Composition

 The opening track, "Woman", is "an empowering, unabashed ode to womanhood and feminine diversity" which also explores the thoughts, emotions and woes of being a woman.
 It's a bright, sexy and high-energy afrobeat song.
 In the lyrics, Doja Cat also details how patriarchy often tries to create competition by putting women against each other.
 The next track "Naked" features a reggaeton rhythm and is led by a "sultry" and "high-energy" vocal performance.
 Both "Woman" and "Naked" are driven by steel drums and pulsing bass.

 The third track, "Payday", celebrates Doja Cat's wealth and fame in a high register, as she sings "I just can't believe I got what I wanted all my life".
-"Get Into It (Yuh)" is a tribute to rapper Nicki Minaj, whom Doja Cat pays respect to by saying "Thank you Nicki, I love you!" towards the end of the song.
+"Get Into It (Yuh)" is a tribute to rapper Nicki Minaj, whom Doja Cat pays respect to by saying "Thank you Nicki, I love you!" towards the end of the song, and references her debut single "Massive Attack".
 "Need to Know" is a "grinding sex jam" sung over an "icy" trap and R&B instrumental.
 Throughout the song, Doja Cat's "dense triplet flow is layered over futuristic disco production.
 "I Don't Do Drugs" featuring American singer Ariana Grande was described as a "masterclass in the airy R&B vibe" found in most of Grande's work.
 Its "candy-coated" production is driven by "whimsical xylophone" and "exploding bass".
 "Love to Dream" is a wistful space-age pop and R&B ballad driven by a downcast, distorted guitar lead and Doja Cat's high "crystalline falsetto" vocals.

-"You Right" featuring Canadian singer the Weeknd is a slow, seductive song inspired by classic 1990s R&B. It's been described as a "sexy, atmospheric slow-burn" driven by "slick and twinkling keyboards".
+"You Right", a duet with Canadian singer the Weeknd is a slow, seductive song inspired by classic 1990s R&B. It's been described as a "sexy, atmospheric slow-burn" driven by "slick and twinkling keyboards".
 Over the gentle trap beat and through pitched down vocals of "Been Like This", Doja Cat processes her shifting feelings for a partner after noticing how they've changed and become more toxic, making it one of the most reflective on the album.
 "Options" featuring American rapper JID is a "solid rap song" which features 808s.
 "Ain't Shit" was noted to feature Doja Cat's "rapped eye rolls", a "falsetto refrain", and a "fed up attitude of the opposite sex".
 The sparkly, midtempo production on "Imagine" combines a trap bassline with traditional East Asian music.
-The penultimate song, "Alone", recalls a 2000's blend of pop and R&B. The final track on the standard edition, "Kiss Me More" featuring American singer SZA, is a disco-influenced ode to kissing.
+The penultimate song, "Alone", recalls a 2000s blend of pop and R&B. The final track on the standard edition, "Kiss Me More" featuring American singer SZA, is a disco-influenced ode to kissing.
 It has been described as "breezy", "flirtatious" and "cheeky".